 Ship Your Belongings

-This can be a cost-effective option if you don’t need to move large or heavy items, such as furniture.
+This option can be cost-effective if you don’t need to move large or heavy items, such as furniture.
 You may even be able to schedule pickup of your items, eliminating the need to drop them off at a shipping facility.
 Shipping your belongings can take longer than other moving methods, however.

 8. Look for Sales and Discounts